The enemy to beat: short-termism

 The National Office of Foresight & Strategy of the Government of Spain was created in January 2020.
 It is based at the Cabinet of the Presidency of the Government, at the Moncloa Palance, and it reports directly to the President and his Chief of Staff.
 Its team is comprised by a multidisciplinary group of researchers that includes economists, historians, environmental engineers, jurists and political scientists educated in Spain and abroad.

-The official mandate of the Office is to "systematically analyze empirical evidence available to identify possible (demographic, economic, geopolitical, environmental, and societal) challenges and opportunities that Spain will encounter in the medium- and long-term, and to help the country prepare for them” (BOE).
+The official mandate of the Office is to "systematically analyze empirical evidence available to identify possible (demographic, economic, geopolitical, environmental, and societal) challenges and opportunities that Spain will encounter in the medium- and long-term, and to help the country prepare for them through the design of innovative policies and long-term strategies” (BOE).

 The Office does not seek to “predict the future” –something that is entirely impossible– but rather to understand it better, through the use of quantitative and qualitative methods widely recognized in academia.